 - Students are encouraged to use the discussion board, Piazza, to ask and answer questions about assignments, labs, course material, etc. - No sharing answers or code solutions to assignments on the discussion board.
 See Honor code section below for more details. - Students can post questions and code privately, although the instructor reserves the right to make any post public, so that other students can see the responses. - For students wishing to post their code privately to Piazza, the same rules apply as when coming to office hours; if you have code written, you must produce at least one failing test case where you have identified what line number is giving you problems. - UTAs will be assigned to moderate the student discussion, help review student answers, answer private questions, and address questions which have not received a student answer.
 Therefore, responses to questions can be expected within 24 hours, though often much sooner. - Statements made on the discussion boards, even by TAs and especially by other students, should NOT be considered the definitive word on the subject unless it is verified by your professor (in the assignment description, in class, posted on Piazza, etc.).
-The UTAs can flag professors if/when clarifications are needed. - If you have any questions about what you are/aren't permitted to do on a programming assignment or exam, and you/others cannot find the answer written somewhere, you should ask your professor.
-"So-and-so said" will not be an accepted as a reason for grade reevaluations (unless "so-and-so" is your professor).
+The UTAs can tag professors if/when clarifications are needed. - If you have any questions about what you are/aren't permitted to do on a programming assignment or exam, ask your professor on Piazza.